-Mindset is a powerful thing, and the way we perceive something directly impacts our behavior.
-Like I mentioned before, the way I broke down my week in my mind was usually comprised of the something like this.
+Mindset is a powerful thing, and the way we perceive something directly impacts our behaviour.
+Like I mentioned before, the way I broke down my week in my mind was usually comprised of something like this.

 - busy homeschool week x 5.

 - day off where I don’t even want to think.